-My visit to Splitsville Luxury Lanes was hosted, however all thoughts and opinions are my own.
+My visits to Splitsville Luxury Lanes were hosted, however all thoughts and opinions are my own.
 This post contains affiliate links.
 Clicking through and making a purchase helps me in a small financial way, thank you.

 Splitsville Anaheim with Kids

 Several years ago I had the chance to visit Splitsville Luxury Lanes in Orlando and enjoyed an evening of specialty drinks, great food and of course, bowling!
-I was recently treated to a fun evening at the new location, Splitsville Anaheim.
-It was an adults-only visit this time but of course my mommy-side was thinking about how much the kids would enjoy playing at Splitsville in Downtown Disney District.
-I’ve come up with a few family tips for visiting Splitsville Anaheim with kids.
+I have recently been able to enjoy the new location closer to me, Splitsville Anaheim.
+It was an adults-only visit the first two times.
+But of course my mommy-side was thinking about how much the kids would enjoy playing at Splitsville in Downtown Disney District.
+I’ve since been able to bring my younger two kids (aged 3 and 7) and have come up with a few family tips for visiting Splitsville Anaheim with kids.

 What is Splitsville at Downtown Disney?

 Splitsville Luxury Lanes is a bowling alley/restaurant that is ideal for an off-day from Disneyland.
 If you’re staying at a Disneyland Resort hotel, a visit to Splitsville for an evening of bowling fun, dining, and adult drinks would be ideal when not visiting the parks.